Hildebrandslied: Problems

 In spite of the text's use of spare space in an existing manuscript, there is evidence that it was prepared with some care: the two sheets were ruled with lines for the script, and in a number of places letters have been erased and corrected.

 Nonetheless, some features of the text are hard to interpret as anything other than uncorrected errors.
 Some of these are self-evident copying errors, due either to misreading of the source or the scribe losing his place.
 An example of the latter is the repetition of darba gistuotun in l.
 26b, which is hypermetrical and gives no sense – the copyist's eye must have been drawn to the Detrihhe darba gistuontun of l.23 instead of to the Deotrichhe in l.26b.
 Other obvious copying errors include mih for mir (l.13) and fatereres for fateres (l.24).

 It seems also that the scribes were not entirely familiar with the script used in their source.
-The inconsistencies in the use and form of the wynn-rune, for example — sometimes with and sometimes without an acute stroke above the letter, once corrected from the letter p — suggest this was a feature of the source which was not a normal part of their scribal repertoire.
+The inconsistencies in the use and form of the letter wynn (used before the introduction of W), for example — sometimes with and sometimes without an acute stroke above the letter, once corrected from the letter p — suggest this was a feature of the source which was not a normal part of their scribal repertoire.